hotschedules/gettingstarted/docs/GettingStarted.md

 Your namespace utilizes user profiles that are configured by your namespace administrator for different access levels to access your business data (e.g.stores, inventory, labor, and sales data)

 ##### Creating your namespace
-You need to provide two important details for Red Book Connect [Representer ](mailto:ayal.keren@redbookconnect.com):
+You need to provide two important details for Red Book Connect [Representative](mailto:ayal.keren@redbookconnect.com):

 * Name
 * Email Address

 ####Accessing the API documentation

-The API Documentation can be found at here: [https://api.redbookcloud.com/swagger-ui/index.html](https://api.redbookcloud.com/swagger-ui/index.html)
+The API Documentation can be found at here: [https://api.redbookcloud.com/apidocs/index.html](https://api.redbookcloud.com/apidocs/index.html)
 To access them you need to login with your user and password provided by HS.